James-E-Sullivan/CS622_Assignment1/README.md

     * Run src/search/ParcelSearch.main()
     * Follow console commands

-Where are the input and output files located?:
+Where are the input and IO files located?:

     * I/O files are located in the resources folder